Sunrise 2027: What is it – and why does it matter to your business?

 In practice, two standards dominate: GS1 DataMatrix (often industry/healthcare) and

-QR code with GS1 Digital Link (ideal for retail & D2C).
-The Digital Link connects the GTIN to
+QR Code with GS1 Digital Link (ideal for retail & D2C).
+The Digital Link connects the GTIN

-a structured URL — enabling the same code to provide price/inventory at checkout and guide customers
+to a structured URL — so the same code can deliver price/stock at checkout and direct customers

 How it works: GS1 Digital Link in 2D barcodes